gluster/glupy/README.md

     $ sudo glusterfs -f /var/lib/glusterd/nfs/nfs-server.vol --debug

-Things should now work normally. :)
+Things should now work normally, and you can see logging output from volume operations on standard out. :)